eme-web/book-library/README.md

 #### Book Library
 This repository serve as the API for book-library application.
-The main purpose is to manage SAHCO budget data.
+The main purpose is to manage CRUD operations.

+#### Technologies
+This project is built with:

+- Nodejs/ExpressJS
+- MongoDB

-### API Documentation
+### Prerequisites
+To run this locally, you need to have the environment variables shown in .env.sample file

 ##### Installation
 To run this project